 - Trouble concentrating

 If you are experiencing any of these symptoms, there is hope.
-There are many treatments for depression, including psychotherapy, medication, lifestyle changes, or a combination of all three.
+There are many treatments for depression, including psychotherapy, medication, Alpha Stim, lifestyle changes, or a combination of all four.
 Depression can make you feel hopeless, but it is a very treatable condition, and with the right resources, you can feel like yourself again.
 At Kentlands Psychotherapy, we offer several treatments for depression.
 If you are feeling depressed, contact us today and we can help.